Why Treat Hashimoto’s?

 You need to be careful using DHEA, though, because it can be converted into either estrogen or testosterone (5).

-Which is why you really don't want to use it if your testosterone or DHEA levels are already high.
+This is why you really don’t want to use it if your testosterone or DHEA levels are already high.

 This problem can be avoided if you use a low dose of DHEA (don’t overdose on DHEA!).